MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab10_Plugins.md

 ### Task 2.1: Add a new plug-in to the project

-1. Open **PreOperationPermitCreate.cs** file in Visual Studio.
+1. Open **ContosoPackageProject** solution in Visual Studio.

 1. Create new class.

    - In Solution Explorer, right-click the *ContosoPackageProject* project and select **Add** and then select **New Item**.
-   - Select Class and name the class ` LockPermitCancelInspections.cs`
+   - Select Class and name the class `LockPermitCancelInspections.cs`

      ![Add class to Visual Studio - screenshot](../images/L10/vs-add-class.png)